Demographics

 Five State Immigration Bills You Should Know About

-By: Jojo Tompkins, State and Local Policy Fellow State legislatures are advancing policies that directly impact immigrant communities — creating new rules, expanding enforcement, and offering critical protections.
-At the start of the 2025 legislative session, the American Immigration Council shared how states could pass policies to protect their… Read More
+State legislatures are advancing policies that directly impact immigrant communities — creating new rules, expanding enforcement, and offering critical protections.
+At the start of the 2025 legislative session, the American Immigration Council shared how states could pass policies to protect their immigrant communities.
+Now, as the 2025 state… Read More

 New Report Shows Asian and Pacific Islander Texans Held Over $73.4 billion in Spending Power